-Prior to joining the Future Fund, David was a Principal at Mercer Investment Consulting in Sydney focused on researching managers in the fixed income and alternatives areas.
-Previously he has held management and analytical roles at Mercer in Toronto, the Royal Bank of Canada and Integra Capital Management.
-David sits on the Board of the CAIA Association.
+Prior to joining the Future Fund, David was a Principal at Mercer Investment Consulting in Sydney and previously has held management and analytical roles at Mercer in Toronto, the Royal Bank of Canada and Integra Capital Management.
+David sits on the Board of the CAIA Association and is a Trustee of the Standards Board for Alternative Investments (SBAI).
 David earned a BA in Economics from Western University and is a CFA and CAIA charter holder.